gundotio/worf/README.md

 Debugging
 ---------

-Worf exposes the parsed bundle, lookup kwargs, sql and skips some exception handling [when in debug mode](#settings).
+Worf exposes the parsed bundle, lookup kwargs and skips some exception handling [when in debug mode](#settings).